Quesabirria

 A corn tortilla stuffed with beef, lamb, or goat meat and mozzarella cheese.

 Quesabirria ('cheese birria') (also called birria tacos or red tacos) is a Mexican dish comprising birria-style cooked beef folded into a tortilla with melted cheese and served with a side of broth (consomé) for dipping.
-The dish, which has origins in Tijuana, Mexico, originally made with goat meat, gained popularity in the United States through Instagram.
+The dish has origins in Tijuana, Mexico, where it was originally made with goat meat, and gained popularity in the United States through Instagram.
 It is now made also with other meats, such as beef and chicken.

 History

 Quesabirria was created in Tijuana, Mexico.
 The dish is inspired by the traditional birria stew of Jalisco.
-Californian food writer Bill Esparza saw birria being served on tacos at a taco truck called Tacos Aaron in Tijuana around 2009.
-Other tacos trucks also served it with cheese inside the taco.
+California food writer Bill Esparza saw birria being served in tacos at a taco truck called Tacos Aaron in Tijuana around 2009.
+Other taco trucks added cheese to the birria taco.

 Tijuana taqueros brought quesabirria to Los Angeles around 2016.
 Taqueros and diners began posting about quesabirria on Instagram.
 Eater credits Instagram with helping quesabirria go "from a handful of vendors serving a regional specialty to a full-fledged phenomenon."
 Instagram and TikTok helped make quesabirria, which is not commonly found at taquerias or Mexican restaurants, a cult food.

 In 2019, taqueros in the San Francisco Bay Area took note of the popularity of the dish on social media and began serving it.
 Quesabirria purveyors also host pop-ups at bars and breweries.
-In 2023 Del Taco Restaurants started to serve quesabirria taco as a fast food.
+In 2023 Del Taco Restaurants started to serve quesabirria tacos as fast food.